Playing With: Common Nonsense Jury

 - Bob has been acquitted even though he confessed and pleaded guilty.

-- Downplayed: There is some holes in the jury verdict.
+- Downplayed: There are some holes in the jury verdict.

 - Inverted: The verdict mirrored exactly the facts.